-- (5) Analysis of the proportion of the total remuneration paid by the company and all companies in the consolidated report to the directors, supervisors, general managers and deputy general managers of the company in the net profit after tax of the individual or individual financial reports in the last 2 years and explain the policies, standards and combinations of remuneration, procedures for setting remuneration and its relevance to business performance and future risks. - 1.
+- (5) Top 5 distribution of compensation among managers: not applicable. - (6) Analysis of the proportion of the total remuneration paid by the company and all companies in the consolidated report to the directors, supervisors, general managers and deputy general managers of the company in the net profit after tax of the individual or individual financial reports in the last 2 years and explain the policies, standards and combinations of remuneration, procedures for setting remuneration and its relevance to business performance and future risks. - 1.
 Total remuneration paid by the company to the directors, supervisors, general managers and deputy general managers of the company in the most recent 2 years accounted for the percentage of after-tax profits and losses